HarishHary/blink/docs/internals/plugin-runtime.md

 ### Readiness

-Status receivers validate the current PID/alias and any incarnation generation, then accept only an `Epoch` greater than their `lastStatusEpoch`.
-This applies throughout the watcher, reconciler, process, manager, router, and catalog status chains, including snapshot reader events and forwarded projection status. `reconcileStatus` uses `same<Type>Status` against `lastStatus` to suppress unchanged publication; the process/meta comparisons still ignore sampled load counters.
+Status receivers validate the current PID/alias and any incarnation generation, then accept only a newer status timestamp.
+Tracked child records keep `status` and `statusEpoch`; actor publishers keep `lastStatus` and `lastStatusEpoch`.
+The reader-event and projection-status consumers have their own `lastReaderStatusEpoch` and `lastProjectionStatusEpoch` watermarks.
+This applies throughout the watcher, reconciler, process, manager, router, and catalog status chains. `reconcileStatus` uses `same<Type>Status` against `lastStatus` to suppress unchanged publication; the process/meta comparisons still ignore sampled load counters.
 Epochs protect ordering independently of equality.
 On router loss the catalog fails calls assigned to that PID.

 ## Router actor